Mathematics and Statistics BSc (Hons)Study level: Undergraduate

 Why you should study this course

-- You will be taught by a teaching team which includes active world renowned researchers in applied mathematics with expertise in complex systems and fluid dynamics, who share their cutting edge research expertise through teaching and supervising projects.
+- You will be taught by a teaching team which includes active world-renowned researchers in applied mathematics with expertise in complex systems and fluid dynamics, who share their cutting edge research expertise through teaching and supervising projects.
+(Staff may be subject to change).

 - You’ll have access to our computing facilities, which enable you to gain experience using mathematical software packages, like R, python, and MATLAB®4.